112523chen/NYC-Airbnb-Data-Visualization-App/README.md

 ## Project Description

-Created a web app that shows insight on New York City Airbnb listings with visualizations
+Create a web app that shows insight on New York City Airbnb listings with visualizations

 ## Python Libaries Used